NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 > provides useful information.
 > 3. Convert the CHM from meters to feet.
 Plot it using breaks that make sense for
 > the data.
 Then export is as a geotiff.
+> 4. In the `CanopyHeightModel` folder, you will find an already processed CHM called
+> `SJER2013_CHM.tif`.
+The processing that was used to create this CHM, is different from
+> what we did above in this tutorial.
+Import that file in `R` and call it `CHM_NEON`.
+> Calculate the difference between the CHM that you created above and this already
+> created raster.
+Do you notice any differences between the 2 rasters?
+How significant
+> are the differences?

 ### EXTRA CREDIT!
 Share your output map from the challenge above in the comments section at the